ContactSign inSign up

 };

-The forcedColors option supports the following values:
+The forcedColors configuration option supports the following values:

 • none - Indicating that the user has not enabled a forced color mode or does not have a preference for high-contrast colors.